hackclub/hackclub/workshops/color_scheme_generator/README.md

 ## Setup

 For writing code, we will be using [Repl.it](https://repl.it).
-Repl.it is a online code editor to code in many different languages without any installations.
+Repl.it is an online code editor to code in many different languages without any installations.

-To get started, open the [starter repl](https://repl.it/@Giridharhackclu/color-scheme-generator-starter#README.md) and click on `Fork` button.
+To get started, open the [starter repl](https://repl.it/@Giridharhackclu/color-scheme-generator-starter#README.md) and click on the `Fork` button.
 The starter repl contains ['create-react-app'](https://github.com/facebook/create-react-app) installed.
 I also added some basic styles so that we can concentrate completely on React.

 Click the `Run` button to start the live-server (it’ll take a moment to get running the first time).
 After running successfully, you can see `Hello world!` on the webpage.